 Regardless of the timing, launching your career provides you with unique opportunities and interesting options and challenges.

 Millions of job seekers have run into this wall every year, and millions of them have broken through it, too.
 So will you.
 Job-Hunt and Chandlee Bryan, Job-Hunt's Expert in Job Search for New Grads will help you address the issues and find strategies to deal with them.

 Expect that you will make several career transitions in your lifetime.
-The US Department of Labor estimates 3 or 4.
-The speed of technological change in the last 10 years may increase the need for more transitions in the future.
-So, get used to starting a new career.
-If possible, find a way to enjoy the changes.
+The US Department of Labor estimates as many as 10 to 12 job changes in a lifetime.
+As she speed of technological change increases, the need for more more job transitions may increase too, in the future.
+So, get used to starting a new job.